-A storytelling rap verse should land like a short film — one character, one conflict, one image you can’t unsee.
-AI tends to draft 16 bars of clever bars with no spine.
-This prompt forces a three-act skeleton (setup, complication, turn) so the verse has somewhere to go and the punchline pays off the opening.
+A storytelling rap verse should land like a short film: one character, one conflict, one image you can’t unsee.
+Ask an AI for “16 bars” and it usually drafts clever lines with no spine.
+The prompts below force a three-act skeleton (setup, complication, turn) so the verse has somewhere to go and the last line pays off the first.

 Best for